pubblica amministrazione

 • fast delivery, with little or no timeline uncertainty, and therefore streamlined procedures.
 Social dynamics in online communities are fast and inherently emergent, which means you cannot control them top-down.
 When stuff happens, it happens, and you have to act.
 If something needs doing now, you need to be able to go out and do it now.
 If this is not possible, you need to commit to a date for it to get done.
 “We don’t know, we are waiting for a green light From On High” destroys credibility, hence participation, hence efficiency,

 • lowering the barriers between paid staff and the community.
 People participating to an online community on a voluntary basis make great candidates to become its staffers.
-They know it well and love it, they share its meeting places and times. conversely, many public sector employees are harnessed by rigid office hours and badges that keep track of the time they spend in the office; many more are sequestered behind corporate firewalls that inhibit the use of social networks (major tools of this particular trade).
+They know it well and love it, they share its meeting places and times.
+Conversely, many public sector employees are harnessed by rigid office hours and badges that keep track of the time they spend in the office; many more are sequestered behind corporate firewalls that inhibit the use of social networks (major tools of this particular trade).
 Requiring a person in this situation to work on a project like Kublai means asking for trouble.

 • All of the above requires a lot of management leeway; this makes it inevitable that the assessment of these projects is carried out by weighing its results rather than checking its conformity to procedure.